 Can you use Windex on polyurethane?

 This cleaner has become quite popular with polyurethane for removing a filmy residue.
-If you use this product I would recommend using sparingly as you don’t want to leave to much alcohol on the polyurethane wood surface.
+If you use this product I would recommend using it sparingly as you don’t want to leave too much alcohol on the polyurethane wood surface.

-Once you have determined the finish you can safely clean your wood without worrying about damaging the appearance.
+Once you have determined the finish you can safely clean your wood without worrying about damaging its appearance.
 Now the next question is how to clean.